|

 A) The first experiment connects the LCD peripheral on the protoboard using only the six wires.

-B) The second experiment connects the LCD peripheral on the protoboard using the 40-pin flat cable as represented in Fig. 21.
+B) The second experiment connects the LCD peripheral on the protoboard using the 40-pin flat cable as represented in Fig. 20 and an adapter.

-Why the experiment B does not work?
+(review with the new manufactured adapter) Why the experiment B may not work for some boards?
 It starts printing correctly the default message on the LCD, but it seems that is not counting or acquiring analogue voltages.
 Apparently there is no difference between such two experiments.
 Which may be the reasons for the experiment B not operating?
 If you can identify the problem, what to do to solve this error at different levels (software, PCB, circuit design, electronic components)?
 What knowledge or content you need to add to your background to enable you to investigate and propose solutions for such unexpected and curious phenomena?

 Project report: sheets of paper, scanned and annotated figures, file listings, notes or any other resources.
 In CSD follow this rubric of indications for writing reports.